Stimulant: Phenylpropanolamine

 Phenylpropanolamine (PPA; Accutrim; β-hydroxyamphetamine), also known as the stereoisomers norephedrine and norpseudoephedrine, is a psychoactive drug of the phenethylamine and amphetamine chemical classes that is used as a stimulant, decongestant, and anorectic agent.
 It is commonly used in prescription and over-the-counter cough and cold preparations.
 In veterinary medicine, it is used to control urinary incontinence in dogs under trade names Propalin and Proin.

 In the United States, PPA is no longer sold without a prescription due to a possible increased risk of stroke in younger women.
 In a few countries in Europe, however, it is still available either by prescription or sometimes over-the-counter.
 In Canada, it was withdrawn from the market on 31 May 2001.
 In India, human use of PPA and its formulations were banned on 10 February 2011.

 Lisdexamfetamine

-Lisdexamfetamine (Vyvanse, etc.) is an amphetamine-type medication, sold for use in treating ADHD.
+Lisdexamfetamine (Vyvanse, others) is an amphetamine-type medication, sold for use in treating ADHD.
 Its effects typically last around 14 hours.
 Lisdexamfetamine is inactive on its own and is metabolized into dextroamphetamine in the body.
-Consequently, it has a lower abuse potential.
+Consequently, it has a lower abuse potential (i.e., reduced effects from parenteral administration).

 Pseudoephedrine

 Pseudoephedrine is a sympathomimetic drug of the phenethylamine and amphetamine chemical classes.
-It may be used as a nasal/sinus decongestant, as a stimulant, or as a wakefulness-promoting agent.
+Pseudoephedrine may be used as a nasal/sinus decongestant, as a stimulant, or as a wakefulness-promoting agent.

-The salts pseudoephedrine hydrochloride and pseudoephedrine sulfate are found in many over-the-counter preparations, either as a single ingredient or (more commonly) in combination with antihistamines, guaifenesin, dextromethorphan, and/or paracetamol (acetaminophen) or another NSAID (such as aspirin or ibuprofen).
-It is also used as a precursor chemical in the illegal production of methamphetamine.
+The salts pseudoephedrine hydrochloride and pseudoephedrine sulfate are found in many over-the-counter preparations, either as a single ingredient or (more commonly) in combination with antihistamines, guaifenesin, dextromethorphan, or paracetamol (acetaminophen) or another NSAID (e.g., aspirin or ibuprofen).
+Pseudoephedrine is also used as a precursor chemical in the illegal production of methamphetamine.